sbcs-informatics/sbcs-informatics.github.io/2_0_advanced.md

 * Dual 6-core Intel Westmere (E5645) - 2.4GHz
 * Memory 24GB

-Hyperthreading is currently disabled on the thin nodes.
+Hyperthreading is currently disabled on the thin nodes, giving us 12 cores and 24GB RAM, 2GB RAM per core.

 #### Fat Nodes
 * 11 Nodes
 * Four 12-core AMD Bulldozer (6234) - 2.4GHz
 * Memory 512GB

+Fat nodes total 48 cores and 512GB RAM, ~10.67GB RAM per core.

 #### Frontends
+* frontend1.apocrita.hpc.qmul.ac.uk - This is a legacy server, you should not connect to frontend1 anymore.
-* frontend1.apocrita.hpc.qmul.ac.uk - This is the one you should be using to connect to Apocrita. `login.hpc.qmul.ac.uk` currently points to frontend1.
+* frontend8.apocrita.hpc.qmul.ac.uk - This is the one you should be using to connect to Apocrita. `login.hpc.qmul.ac.uk` currently points to frontend8.
-* frontend2.apocrita.hpc.qmul.ac.uk - Sometimes, frontend1 is unavailable, in this case try frontend2.
-Galaxy runs on frontend2.
+* frontend2.apocrita.hpc.qmul.ac.uk - Galaxy runs on frontend2.
 * There are other servers with the naming convention frontend# which in fact are **utility servers**, listed below.

 #### Other information on Apocrita